PinsonJulien/EAFC-Web-Development-Exam-Project-Frontend/README.md

 Currently none.

 ## Features to implement
-- if any request times out the token; delete from the cookies, and redirect to /login. (https://angular.io/guide/router) (https://angular.io/guide/http#intercepting-requests-and-responses)
+- if any request times out the token; delete from the cookies, and redirect to /login. (disconnect method in auth service) (https://angular.io/guide/router) (https://angular.io/guide/http#intercepting-requests-and-responses)

 - Register : Mark invalid the email on 422 error
   - Store every failed attempt in a Set to ensure uniqueness. (trigger validation after insert)